-Nor is it too much to consider that some cases of what have been diagnosed as mental illness, or some forms of neurological abnormalities are in fact the result of an impaired ability to conduct Magic.
+Nor is it too much to consider that some cases of what have been diagnosed as mental illness, or some forms of neurological abnormalities may in fact be the result of an impaired ability to conduct Magic.
 (Ariana Dumbledore, I am looking at you.)

 If one wishes to speculate on the likelihood of Squibs around us there is certainly no shortage of possibilities.
 But none of these are relevant to the big picture.
 Muggle carriers of magical traits for the most part are indistinguishable from Muggles with no magical component to their genome whatsoever.

 The stated rarity of documented Squibs is quite likely to be something that we can take Rowling’s word on — with the prescribed grain of salt.
 With the magical genotype being as resilient as it appears (and that much Rowling has shown us in canon) it would take a considerable screw-up in inheritance for a child of magical parents not to be magical as well.